Louisa Hanoune: Other activities

 She noted that the demonstration had been supported by former prime minister and International Monetary Fund/World Bank consultant Ahmed Benbitour.
-Her editorial message called on "activists, members and supporters to form popular committees ... to establish their demands through free discussion, and [press for] exclusively national, Algerian solutions.
+Her editorial message called on "activists, members and supporters to form popular committees ... to establish their demands through free discussion, and [press for] exclusively national, Algerian solutions".

-During September 2019 Louisa was imprisoned for political reasons by the, then, interim Algerian military regime.
-At the beginning of 2020, after a judicial appeal her sentence was reduced and she is now free.
+In September 2019, Hanoune was imprisoned for political reasons by the then-interim Algerian military regime.
+At the beginning of 2020, after a judicial appeal, her sentence was reduced, and she is now free.